bashrc2/epicyon/manual/manual.md

 If you are the administrator of the instance then to see the currently active web search crawlers edit your profile and select **Filtering and blocking**, then **Known Web Search Bots**.
 The most common ones will appear at the top.
 To enable particular ones add their name to **Web Search Bots Allowed** (one per line).

+### Clearing the Actor Cache
+If you know that an instance has had a security incident and has rotated their signing keys then you can clear the cache for that instance so that their public keys will be refreshed.
+Enter the domain name for the instance and then select **Clear Cache** button.

 ## Account level moderation
 ### Filtering
 From the main timeline select the top banner to go to your profile, then select the **edit** icon.
 Open the **Filtering and blocking** section and then you can specify filtered words or phrases.
 Be sure to select **Publish** to finalize your settings.